JKinsella04/OperationPheasant/engineBook/intro.md

 ## Some Preamble
-This Engineering Notebook was created with Jupyter-book and is hosted on our free github website.
+This Engineering Notebook was created with Jupyter-book and is hosted on our free github website through github-pages.
 The Table of Contents is to the Left right under our team logo and search bar.
 > Our progress Entries are divided into sections by month.
 Each individual progress entry date will be listed on the right when looking at each month's entries.